ucsffrancislab/genomics/data/20210428-EV/20210623-Gecko/README.md

 done
 ```

-Not sure of the purpose of this step
+Not sure of the purpose of this step.
+Skipping to see if any repercussions(sp?)

 ```
 date=$( date "+%Y%m%d%H%M%S" )
 cd ${GECKO}/Gecko/algoGen/Producteurv2/utils